Skip to main content

 For immediate release:

-SACRAMENTO — Today, lawmakers in the California State Assembly approved legislation that will require oil companies to maintain minimum fuel reserves to bring stability to prices at the gas pump.
+SACRAMENTO, CA — Today, lawmakers in the California State Assembly approved legislation that will require oil companies to maintain minimum fuel reserves to bring stability to prices at the gas pump.

 Assembly Bill x2-1, authored by Assemblymembers Gregg Hart (D-Santa Barbara) and Cecilia Aguiar-Curry (D-Winters), received three informational and legislative hearings during this year’s special session on gas price spikes and supply, amounting to no more than 16 hours of public discussion and testimony.